harshitkalra03/harshitkalra03/README.md

 🎓 Electrical Engineering Undergraduate at IIT Ropar

-⚡ Currently focused on Analog Electronics and Digital Electronics, with a growing interest in electronic system design and hardware development.
+⚡ Currently focused on Analog Electronics and Digital Electronics, with a growing interest in electronic system design, hardware development, and digital systems.

 🤖 Beyond academics, I actively pursue Robotics, Embedded Systems, and Software Development as areas of deep interest, building projects that bridge hardware and software to solve real-world engineering problems.